yochaigal/cairn/adventures/conversions/circle-of-wolves.md

 - Scarab can transform into a living metal creature once (causes fatigue)

 ### Piobaan
-3 HP, 11 STR, 8 DEX, 13 WIL, staff (d6+d6)
+8 HP, 10 STR, 15 DEX, 9 WIL, sling staff (d6+d6, silver bullets)
-- The scout and pathfinder, wears a cloak of invisibility and wields a sling staff with silver bullets.
+- Wears a cloak of invisibility.

 ### Nurmin
-3 HP, 11 STR, 8 DEX, 13 WIL, staff (d6+d6)
+4 HP, 11 STR, 8 DEX, 13 WIL, trained fists (d6)
 - A confessor-acolyte, is starblind but sees three heartbeats into the future.
-She fights unarmed, but alarmingly well.
+- She fights unarmed, but alarmingly well.

 ### Hyngran of the Leádstæf (wolf form)
 12 HP, 15 STR, 16 DEX, 6 WIL, claws or bite (d8+d8)